jordanmontt/pharo-cli/README.md

 ### Using `pi`

-[pi](https://github.com/hernanmd/pi) is an application for installing packages for Pharo Smalltalk.
+[pi](https://github.com/hernanmd/pi) works great in combination with this tool. `pi` is an application for installing packages for Pharo Smalltalk.
 It is a `pip` like tool in which you can do: `pi install pharo-ai` to install the package into your image.

 ## Authors